| | | | |

 Tips for Perfect Stuffed Peppers

-Uncooked rice is mixed in with the ground beef.
-The rice is mixed uncooked as it cooks beautifully in the tomato soup and water.
-Simple ingredients are added to the beef and rice, salt, pepper, and dried onion flakes (very finely chopped onion can be used also).
+Uncooked rice is mixed with the ground beef.
+The rice is mixed uncooked, as it cooks beautifully in the tomato soup and water.
+Simple ingredients are added to the beef and rice: salt, pepper, and dried onion flakes (very finely chopped onion can also be used).

 Cooking Stuffed Green Peppers in Tomato Soup on the Stove Tip

-Heat the soup mixture to boiling, reduce it to simmer place a lid, and let this simmer for 60 to 90 minutes.
-After 60 minutes I do take a temperature thermometer into the center of the largest pepper to make sure that the beef is cooked to 190°.
+Heat the soup mixture to a boil, reduce it to simmer, place a lid, and let this simmer for 60 to 90 minutes.
+After 60 minutes, I take a temperature thermometer into the center of the largest pepper to make sure that the beef is cooked to 190°F.

 Instant Pot Method of Cooking Stuffed Green Peppers in Tomato Soup